gothburz/OSCP-PWK2.0/active-information-gathering/README.md

 ```

 # Process
 It's important to develop an process on how you approach a pentest.
+This should include detailed note and screenshots in order to develop an organized report.
 ## Finding Hosts (L3 Enumeration)
 Find out which hosts respond to pings in the network.
 ```